ePages-de/epages-docs/_posts/2016/2016-12-20-cqrs-and-elasticsearch.md

 ## Different Product Data Models

-In our ePages software we identified two fundamentally different usage scenarios when dealing with product data, each coming with it's own data model.
+In our ePages software we identified two fundamentally different usage scenarios when dealing with product data, each coming with its own data model.

 ### The Write Model